-The associated text field allows to assign the characters that "use" the same character (in our example in the figure p is represented with the same profile of the p letter).
+The associated text field allows to assign the characters that "use" the same character (in our example in the figure p is represented with the same profile of the \mathbf{p} letter).
 The text field cannot be directly modified.

-- select the CTRL key and a character in the map to add or to remove the character from the field; - select this button to reset the field of the text.
+• select the CTRL key and a character in the map to add or to remove the character from the field;

+× to

-As previously mentioned, in the creation of a font is required starting with the allocation of the capital letter A and the character map is not interactive.
+As previously mentioned, in the creation of a font is required starting with the allocation of the capital letter \bf{A} and the character map is not interactive.